General Jean Henri Becays Ferrand

 Died: November 28, 1805

-Place of Death: La Planchette, France
+Place of Death: Clichy-la-Garenne, France

 Pronunciation:

-In March of 1793 General Ferrand was named commander at Valenciennes again and then two months later he was promoted to général de division.
+In March of 1793 General Ferrand was named commander of Valenciennes again and then two months later he was promoted to général de division.
 Ferrand set out to direct the defense of Valenciennes, keeping the city out of the hands of the Austrian forces.
 He was finally forced to surrender the city at the end of July and he was taken prisoner.
 However, he was immediately released on the condition that he not fight against the coalition forces, and he agreed.
 Due to Ferrand's noble birth, he was arrested the following month in August of 1793 but he managed to survive the Reign of Terror, being freed in 1794 after the Thermidorian Reaction brought down Robespierre.
-Ferrand eventually retired from the army and later served as a prefect.
+Ferrand eventually retired from the army in 1800 and later served as a prefect.

 Bibliography